 I suspect that the answer to this lies somewhere between these two points:

-- Encryption hasn’t been a priority at Microsoft as they’ve limited the functionality to their Windows Professional customers up until now.
+- Encryption hasn’t been a priority at Microsoft as they’ve limited the functionality to their Windows Professional customers until now.

 - Enterprise doesn’t need encrypted backups of their employees’ computers.

-Enterprise users really don’t need encrypted backups, as employees would back their data up over a Virtual Private Network (VPN) to a server within their network.
+Enterprise users don’t need encrypted backups, as employees would back their data up over a Virtual Private Network (VPN) to a server within their network.
 It would be undesirable if employees could limit access to their backed up data using readily available encryption.